Rey Mysterio: World Heavyweight Champion and feud with Chavo Guerrero (2005–2007)

 Mysterio began a feud with King Booker, who won a battle royal to become the number one contender for the World Heavyweight Championship.
 King Booker attacked Mysterio from behind backstage with the help of King Booker's wife Queen Sharmell.
 The next week on SmackDown!, Mysterio gained revenge by attacking King Booker and his "court".
 On July 23, at The Great American Bash, Mysterio lost the World Heavyweight Championship to King Booker after Chavo interfered in the match and turned on Mysterio, hitting him with a steel chair.
 Guerrero would also cost Mysterio his rematch the following week.
 At SummerSlam on August 20, Mysterio lost to Guerrero after Vickie Guerrero tried to stop both men from fighting, but accidentally knocked Mysterio off the top turnbuckle.
 Vickie then turned on Mysterio by hitting him in the back with a steel chair and gave him an injury, thus, siding with Guerrero.
 On October 8, Mysterio defeated Guerrero in a Falls Count Anywhere match at No Mercy.
 Subsequently, Guerrero challenged Mysterio to an "I quit" match for the October 20 episode of SmackDown!, which Mysterio lost.
 During the match, Guerrero injured Mysterio's knee, which was used to write Mysterio out of the storyline for a while to get knee surgery.

 Mysterio made his in-ring return at SummerSlam on August 26, 2007, defeating Guerrero, after he obsessed over Mysterio's return as well as wanting to injure Mysterio again.
 On the August 31 episode of SmackDown!, Mysterio defeated Batista and Finlay in a "Championship Competition" to become the number one contender for the World Heavyweight Championship at Unforgiven, held by The Great Khali.
 On the following episode of SmackDown!, Mysterio defeated Guerrero in an "I Quit" match after hitting Guerrero's knee with a steel chair repeatedly in a similar manner to which Mysterio had been put out of action, ending the feud.
 After the match, Batista saved Mysterio from an attack by Khali, making the match at Unforgiven a triple threat match.
-At the event on September 16, Mysterio failed to win the title, which was won by Batista.
+At Unforgiven on September 16, Mysterio failed to win the title, which was won by Batista.